CharlieJCJ/CharlieJCJ-new.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.berkeley.edu/'>UC Berkeley</a>.
+CS & DS junior.
+ML Researcher.
+AGI Enthusiast.
+Music Producer.
+Hiker.
+Foodie.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: big_square_bear.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Berkeley, California</p>
+    charlieji@berkeley.edu

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello, visitor!
+I’m Charlie.
+Thank you for taking a moment to visit my personal page.

+Currently, I am a **third year undergrad at UC Berkeley, majoring in [Computer Science](https://guide.berkeley.edu/undergraduate/degree-programs/computer-science/#abouttheprogramtext) and [Data Science](http://guide.berkeley.edu/undergraduate/degree-programs/data-science/#majorrequirementstext)**.
+You can find my coursework [here](https://charliejcj.github.io/coursework/).
+Born in San Jose but raised in the bustling metropolis of Shanghai, I spent a good part of my formative years amidst its vibrant energy.
+In my academic pursuits, I have developed a keen interest in generative modeling, AI safety, and curious about AGI problems, hoping to make more robust general autonomous systems with little human supervision.
+Currently, I'm a research intern at Tencent YouTu Lab, working on adversarial machine learning problems in computer vision, specifically in adversarial attacks in facial related applications.
+There're quite some topics that I'm currently following & exploring, here's a few: **LLM security, LLM + Education, AI + Music**.

+A significant part of my educational journey has been my **love for [teaching](https://charliejcj.github.io/teaching/) and pedagogical theories**.
+I am an avid proponent of the Concrete-Representational-Abstract, Socratic Teaching, and Multisensory Learning methodologies.

+Outside the sphere of academia, I have been involved in the fast-paced environment of SaaS startups.
+As a former founding software engineer for [Markit.AI](https://www.markit.ai), I had the privilege of working on image saliency detection for pre-launch analytics as part of the esteemed Skydeck Pad-13 Program.

+When I’m not steeped in academics or professional endeavors, I indulge in various activities.
+[Creating music](https://soundcloud.com/charlie-cheng-jie-ji), teaching, partaking in outdoor events, playing Texas Hold’em poker, and exploring diverse cuisines are some of my passions.
+I recently start to record my thoughts and experiences in my [blog](https://charliechengjieji.github.io/blog/).

+If you share any of these interests or if you’d like to chat about them, don’t hesitate to connect!